 The Border hunt raced at Downhills, Corbridge in 1992 before moving to Hexham in 2003.
 It is believed the Border raced

 at Cornhill - on- Tweed in the 1930's.

-Due to the tracks location both hunts and their spectators are able to take full advantage of the racecourse facilities, including the racecourse bars, canteens serving delicious home made savouries and cakes, hospitality suite and toilets.
+Due to the tracks location spectators are able to take full advantage of the racecourse facilities, including the racecourse bars, canteens serving delicious home made savouries and cakes, hospitality suite and toilets.
 On course bookmakers are also present at each fixture so you can try your luck at picking the winner from the runners.